 IllumiNatal \i-ˈlü-mə-nāt-təl\ : enlightening birth

-IllumiNatal offers doula (birth support) services in the Greater Houston area, focusing on helping parents become informed and supporting them in their decisions in birth, whether at home, in a birth center, or at a hospital.
-Illuminatal also offers options for parenting education including baby wearing, cloth diapering, and car seat safety and installation.
+IllumiNatal offers doula (professional birth support) services in the Greater Houston area, focusing on helping parents become informed and supporting them in their decisions in birth, whether at home, in a birth center, or at a hospital.
+IllumiNatal also offers options for postpartum support, childbirth education, parenting education, and sibling preparation.

 The doula, Heather Barrett, is trained with BirthWorks, CAPPA, Spinning Babies, and Gena Kirby's Rebozo Method.
 She is a mother to 5, student midwife at the Midwives College of Utah, and was previously a baby wearing group leader, Child Passenger Safety Technician, and leader of Houston Birth Alternatives: Be Informed, Encouraged, Supported, a birth support group.